What are the benefits of NFP?

 Whichever one matches your lifestyle and preferences.
 Creighton and Billings use only one biomarker, cervical mucus.
 Sympto-Thermal uses several markers like basal body temperature, mucus and menstrual history.
 The Marquette Model uses the ClearBlue Fertility Monitor along with mucus and/or temperature.

-Here is a quiz that may help you decide.
+Here is a link with more info on the different methods to help you decide.

 Does this mean we have to abstain all the time?